Danny KennedyManaging Director of CalCEF and President of CalCharge.

 Dr. Rotman began his LLNL career in 1985, performing research in atmospheric chemistry, climate, and energy.
 He has served as group leader for Atmospheric Chemistry, deputy division leader for the Atmospheric Science Division, program leader for Energy and Environmental Programs, and most recently, program director for Energy and Environmental Security (2007–2015).

 Dr. Rotman has served on advisory panels for the Department of Energy (DOE), National Science Foundation, and National Aeronautics and Space Administration.
 He chaired the DOE National Energy Research Scientific Computing User Group Committee, which produced input for a DOE Office of Science five-year computing plan.
 He is currently serving on the University of California Office of the President Applied Energy Working Group to the UC President’s 2025 Carbon Neutrality Initiative.

-Venkat Srinivasan is a Staff Scientist at Lawrence Berkeley National Lab (LBNL) and Deputy Director of the Joint Center for Energy Storage Research (JCESR, the battery “Hub”).
-His research interest is in developing the next-generation batteries for use in vehicle and grid applications.
-Dr. Srinivasan and his research group develops continuum-based models for battery materials and combines them with experimental characterization to help design new materials, electrodes, and devices.
+He is a former staff scientist at Lawrence Berkeley National Laboratory.
+His research interest is in developing next-generation batteries for use in vehicle and grid applications, among other things.
+Dr. Srinivasan and his research group develop continuum-based models for battery materials and combine them with experimental characterization to help design new materials, electrodes, and devices.

-In addition to his research, Dr. Srinivasan is interested in moving technologies to market and has been exploring ways to develop an ecosystem, focused on batteries, which will accelerate technology development.
+In addition to his research, Dr. Srinivasan is interested in moving technologies to market and has been exploring ways to develop an ecosystem, focused on batteries, to accelerate technology commercialization.
 In this role, Dr. Srinivasan conceived the idea of CalCharge, a one-of-a-kind public-private partnership in energy storage.